rizkyardiansyah/config-management-service/README.md

   solutions beyond the listed requirements.

 ## Pre-requisite
-    - go install -tags 'sqlite' github.com/golang-migrate/migrate/v4/cmd/migrate@latest
+    - brew install sqlite (to query in terminal)
     - makefile
+    - brew install golangci-lint

 ## How to Run this Service
     1. make db-reset